Remember that crazy general manager vs. general manager feud in the National Hockey League that began way back in 2007?

 “There’s no doubt in my mind that if we bumped into each other right about then we would have fought,” Burke said.
 “No question, he’s not afraid of me.
 We would have fought for sure.”

 But things are good now between them, according to the Leafs GM.
 He says that if it weren’t for his son Brendan Burke, who tragically passed away in a car accident in February of 2010, he and Lowe may never of had patched things up.

 After he had overheard a conversation his dad had on the phone in which he called Lowe a “no-good bastard,” Brendan asked his dad, “how can you carry a grudge like that?”

 Burke simply stated, “It’s easy.
 I’m Irish.
 We can carry [one] for centuries.”

 That wasn’t a good enough answer for Brendan, though, and that’s where things took a turn.

 Following the death of his son, Burke picked up the phone, called Steve Tambellini and said, “Steve, I’ve got to mend the fence with Kevin.”

 With that, Burke and Lowe are back on good terms, and life can go on.

 “It never came to anything, never came close to it.
 We have patched it up, and this is what Brendan [Burke] wanted.”

 Now Burke has no reason to worry.
-While is team is coming off of another blowout loss to the Boston Bruins, they sit five points inside playoff position and sophomore goalie James Reimer is set to return as starter on Monday night in New York when the Leafs take on the Rangers.
+While his team is coming off of another blowout loss to the Boston Bruins, they sit five points inside playoff position and sophomore goalie James Reimer is set to return as the starter on Monday night in New York when the Leafs take on the Rangers.